-Why Restring your Uke?
+Why Restring Your Uke?

 The ukulele is an ideal instrument for beginners.
-It's easy to play at an amateur level, with hundreds of pages of chords and tabs online for free, but also extremely rewarding for a player who puts in the time and effort to become really good.
+It's easy to play at an amateur level, with hundreds of pages of chords and tabs online for free, but it is also extremely rewarding for a player who puts in the time and effort to become really good.

 Not to mention, restringing your ukulele is fun and teaches you a lot about how your instrument is put together.
 If you've done it once, you can do it again easily any time your strings wear out or snap.
 Follow this guide, and you'll feel like a pro in no time!